7 Habits of Perpetually Broke People

 Financial goals and financial planning go hand-in-hand.
 People who always seem to be broke either do not set goals or lack the follow-through to make them happen.

 If you want to change your situation, you need to set reasonable goals with a clear timeline.
 The goals may be basic steps like getting out of debt or saving up for a down payment on a home.

 Spends Money as Soon as They Get It

 Are you someone who rushes to the store the minute you get paid?
 Does money burn a hole in your pocket?
 Many broke people spend the majority of the money as soon as they get it.

-This may be because they are truly living from paycheck to paycheck and have run out of groceries and need to head to the store, or could be due to poor spending habits.
+This may be because they are truly living from paycheck to paycheck, and have run out of groceries and need to head to the store, or it could be due to poor spending habits.